- This post contains affiliate links. Read more here.

 - These treats may make your dog’s breath have a pleasant vanilla scent.

-No one, especially not dogs, can resist a peanut butter cookie, especially when they are as delightful and pet-friendly as these ones made by Bandit’s Biscuits.
+No one, especially dogs, can resist a peanut butter cookie, especially when they are as delightful and pet-friendly as these made by Wet Noses.

-- These treats are gluten-free and made with garbanzo bean flour, making them a good choice for dogs with allergies.
+- These treats are gluten-free and made with organic pea flour.

-Formulated specifically for small breed dogs, these bite-sized grain-free morsels feature all-natural winter ingredients like turkey, pomegranate, and ginger.
+Formulated specifically for small breed dogs, these bite-sized grain-free morsels feature all-natural winter-season ingredients like turkey, pomegranate, and ginger.

 - These small, soft treats are ideal for training.

-- There are only four calories per treat, and there are over 100 treats per bag.
+- Each treat is only four calories; there are over 100 treats per bag.

 - They’re free of artificial flavors, colors, and preservatives.